 One of Peter Weir’s best, this 1975 Australian film still stands up today.

-Spearheading the then-emerging Australian New Wave Cinema which also included such notable directors as Bruce Beresford and Fred Schepisi, It boasted bravura direction from Weir who showed, like Hitchcock, that horror can be visited upon us on the brightest and most beautiful of summer days and suggested that it was the young charges blossoming sexuality, in concert with some ancient force within those rocks that lead to the girl’s transportation into some other realm.
+Spearheading the then-emerging Australian New Wave Cinema, which also included such notable directors as Bruce Beresford and Fred Schepisi, It boasted bravura direction from Weir, who showed, like Hitchcock, that horror can be visited upon us on the brightest and most beautiful of summer days.
+It suggested that it was the young charge’s blossoming sexuality, in concert with some ancient force within those rocks, that led to the girl’s transportation into some other realm.